nnaumenko/metaf/readme.md

 * Wind shear, peak wind and wind shift information
 * Prevailing or directional visibility in meters or statute miles
 * Cloud layer information, clear sky conditions, 'no significant cloud' / 'no cloud detected information', and detailed cloud layers information specified in remarks
+* Cloud cover of variable density and variable ceiling height
 * Indicator of no significant cloud and good visibility CAVOK
-* Indicatiors for certain secondary locations (e.g. wind shear in the lower levels at path of runway approach)
+* Indicatiors for certain secondary locations (e.g. wind shear in the lower levels at path of runway approach, ceiling, etc).
 * Current and recent weather information, and indicator or weather phenomena end NSW
+* Beginning and ending time of recent weather phenomena
 * Temperature and dew point, including more precise values given in remarks
 * Temperature forecast from TAF reports
 * 6-hourly and 24-hourly minimum and maximum temperature